Sesame Noodles with Napa Cabbage

 - Cook the noodles until al dente by following the package instructions.
 Once the noodles are done cooking, drain them over the vegetables in the colander.

 - Heat the sauce in the skillet up to a simmer.
-Add the noodles and vegetables back to the skillet and stir well to combine.
+Add the drained noodles and vegetables back to the skillet with the sauce and stir well to combine.
+Keep the skillet over the lowest heat while combining the ingredients to keep everything warm.